kemoycampbell/myProperty/docs/DesignDoc.md

 This section describes the features of the application.

 ### Definition of MVP
-> _Provide a simple description of the Minimum Viable Product._
 *Secure Access Portal*
   * This MVP focuses on enabling property owners and tenants to securely log in to the application.